Shogan/kubernetes-the-hard-way-on-aws/docs/10-configuring-kubectl.md

 ## The Admin Kubernetes Configuration File

 Each kubeconfig requires a Kubernetes API Server to connect to.
-To support high availability the IP address assigned to the external load balancer fronting the Kubernetes API Servers will be used.
+To support high availability the public DNS name assigned to the external load balancer fronting the Kubernetes API Servers will be used.

 Generate a kubeconfig file suitable for authenticating as the `admin` user:

 ```
 {
-  KUBERNETES_PUBLIC_ADDRESS=$(gcloud compute addresses describe kubernetes-the-hard-way \
-    --region $(gcloud config get-value compute/region) \
-    --format 'value(address)')
+  KUBERNETES_PUBLIC_ADDRESS=$(aws elbv2 describe-load-balancers \
+  --load-balancer-arns ${LOAD_BALANCER_ARN} --output text --query 'LoadBalancers[0].DNSName')

   kubectl config set-cluster kubernetes-the-hard-way \
     --certificate-authority=ca.pem \